phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [`entry_point`]: https://docs.rs/bootloader/0.6.4/bootloader/macro.entry_point.html

-To use the `entry_point` macro, we need to rewrite our entry point function in the following way:
+To use the `entry_point` macro, we rewrite our entry point function in the following way:

 ```rust
 // in src/main.rs